iotaledger/introduction-docs/docs/guides/README.md

 ## IOTA 1.5 (Chrysalis) in a nutshell
 * IOTA network uses a DAG (Directed Acyclic Graph) to store its transactions.
-Each transaction can reference up to 8 parent transactions
+Each transaction can reference up to 8 parent transactions.
 * There is a breaking change moving from IOTA 1.0 to IOTA 1.5 (Chrysalis).
-IOTA address was originally based on WOTS signature scheme (81 trytes) and it has been replaced by a Ed25519 signature scheme
+IOTA address was originally based on WOTS signature scheme (81 trytes) and it has been replaced by a Ed25519 signature scheme.
-* In contrast to IOTA 1.0, IOTA 1.5 addresses are perfectly reusable: so even if one spent funds from the given address it can be used again
+* In contrast to IOTA 1.0, IOTA 1.5 addresses are perfectly reusable;  even if one spends funds from the given address it can be used again
 * There are new [client libraries](../libraries/overview.md) developed that serve as `one-source-code-of-truth` to IOTA users and providing binding to other programming languages

 ### IOTA 1.5 address anatomy
-IOTA address is based on Ed25519 signature scheme and it is usually represented by Bech32 (checksummed base32) format string of 64 characters:
+The IOTA address is based on the Ed25519 signature scheme and it is usually represented by Bech32 (checksummed base32) format string of 64 characters:

 <table>
     <thead>